- Home

 If g(x) \leq f(x) \leq h(x) near x = a, and \lim_{x \to a} g(x) = \lim_{x \to a} h(x) = L, then \lim_{x \to a} f(x) = L.

-Why is Squeeze Theorem important?
+What is the Squeeze Theorem formula?

 Prerequisites